vega/vega-lite/CONTRIBUTING.md

 - For small fixes, please feel free to submit a pull request.
 Don't worry about creating an issue first.

-- For major changes, please discuss with us via [our mailing list](https://groups.google.com/forum/#!forum/vega-js) and Github first, so we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+- For major changes, please discuss with us via [our mailing list](https://groups.google.com/forum/#!forum/vega-js) or Github first, so we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
   - One way to use GitHub for this purpose is to submit a pull request (PR) with a "[WIP]" prefix in the PR's title.
 With a WIP PR, you can annotate your modification with questions.